-- In 2023, Oshawa Power hired a Senior Payroll Specialist to lead the implementation of a new payroll system to support the Organization's growth and enhance time tracking - 9 capabilities.
-As the workforce increases and compliance requirements evolve, manual - 10 processes and outdated systems lead to inefficiencies, inaccuracies, and increased risk. - 11 The role was a strategic investment that ensured the success of the project and will allow - 12 delivery of long-term operational benefits.
-The expertise required for such an - implementation went beyond the current capabilities of the team.
-The complexity of the - 14 newly implemented payroll system requires specialized knowledge of payroll processes, - 15 compliance regulations, and technical system integration, as well as training knowledge - transfer.
-In October 2024, with the implementation of the new payroll system complete, - 17 this role was reduced to part-time (0.6 FTEs) to support the new system on an ongoing - 18 basis.
+2 In 2023, Oshawa Power hired a Senior Payroll Specialist to lead the implementation of a 3 new payroll system to support the Organization's growth and enhance time tracking 4 capabilities.
+As the workforce increases and compliance requirements evolve, manual 5 processes and outdated systems lead to inefficiencies, inaccuracies, and increased risk.
+6 The role was a strategic investment that ensured the success of the project and will allow 7 delivery of long-term operational benefits.
+The expertise required for such an 8 implementation went beyond the current capabilities of the team.
+The complexity of the 9 newly implemented payroll system requires specialized knowledge of payroll processes.
+10 compliance regulations, and technical system integration, as well as training knowledge 11 transfer.
+In October 2024, with the implementation of the new payroll system complete, 12 this role was reduced to part-time (0.6 FTEs) to support the new system on an ongoing 13 basis.

-19 Added: Supply Chain Analyst

-- This role has been added for the 2026 Test Year in alignment with the recommendations - 21 from the Review.
-This position is responsible for planning, analyzing and monitoring - 22 Oshawa Power's inventories and supply chain to ensure materials are available for crews - and contractors and assist with optimizing inventory.
-The Supply Chain Analyst will work - 24 with the Buyer identify opportunities to complete competitive bids to reduce costs, - 25 improve service and lead times.
-A key role of the Supply Chain Analyst will be - coordinating the new ERP implementation from a supply chain perspective.
+- 14 Eliminated: Buyer - 15 Added: Inventory & Procurement Clerk - One of the two Buyer roles was eliminated in 2021 following a departure, and was - 17 replaced by an Inventory & Procurement Clerk in 2022. - 18 Added: Supply Chain Analyst - 19 This role has been added for the 2026 Test Year in alignment with the recommendations - 20 from the Review.
+This position is responsible for planning, analyzing and monitoring - 21 Oshawa Power's inventories and supply chain to ensure materials are available for crews - and contractors and assist with optimizing inventory.
+The Supply Chain Analyst will work - 23 with the Buyer identify opportunities to complete competitive bids to reduce costs, - 24 improve service and lead times.
+A key role of the Supply Chain Analyst will be - 25 coordinating the new ERP implementation from a supply chain perspective.
 Making sure - the tools are configured properly and the old data is integrated into the new system.